w3f/research/docs/team_members/syed.md

 syed@web3.foundation

+Seyed is a researcher at the Web3 Foundation, where he works on the specification of the Polkadot Runtime Environment (PRE).

-Seyed is a Web3 Foundation researcher writing the Polkadot Runtime Environment (PRE) specification.
-He is also researching some of PRE’s primitives to see if they can be improved or simplified and helping with the implementation of various Algebraic and cryptographic primitives.
+**Research Areas.** Seyed investigates ways to improve or simplify the primitives of the Polkadot Runtime Environment (PRE) and contributes to the implementation of various algebraic and cryptographic components.

 **Short Bio**.
-As a mathematician studying for his PhD, Seyed focused on curve based cryptography, specifically geometric structures that offer richer mathematical properties than elliptic curves.
-He has studied and designed provably secure messaging protocols.
-He has been involved in the development of various network protocols, ML-based attack mitigation and analysis and distributed and cooperative network solutions.
+As a mathematician pursuing his Ph.D., Seyed focused on curve-based cryptography, particularly geometric structures that offer richer mathematical properties than elliptic curves.
+He studied and designed provably secure messaging protocols and contributed to the development of various machine learning–based attack mitigation and analysis techniques, network protocols, and distributed and cooperative network solutions.